Alexbay218/nste/README.md

 Currently not supporting Linux right now

 ## Bugs:
-Submit bugs and issues into git issues
+Submit bugs and issues into Github issues